Sounds of the Midnight Desert

-Despite the satisfaction of ending a fun day on the trail, the calming twilight breeze, and general exhaustion, it’s not uncommon for our backpacking guests to have a hard time sleeping that first night or two in the desert.
+Despite the calming twilight breeze, the general exhaustion, and the satisfaction of ending a fun day on the trail, it’s common for guests on backpacking trips to have a hard time sleeping that first night or two in the desert.
+Your environment is different and you haven’t adjusted to your sleeping pad yet.
+So, you might just notice every little sound outside your tent.

-Although subtle, the chirps, rustling, and the certainty of sandy footsteps can create a strangely unsettling chorus outside of your tent.
+Although subtle, the chirps, rustling, and sandy footsteps can create a strangely unsettling chorus at night.
+You may be asking yourself, “what is the sound outside my tent?”
 The good news is that the sounds you’re hearing are easily explained and in most cases, worth staying awake to experience.

 The Kangaroo Rat